mrwahajk/fetchAPIdata/README.md

+This Project fetches data from an API and shows the data in a list.

 This little project is part of my learning journey.
 I have recently started learning React JS as the first step of becoming a MERN stack developer.
 Made this project to practice what I had learned so far. this project includes the following concepts.
 -useState